 Located at the east base of the Gravelly Range, Wall Creek Cabin is a small dwelling that gives guests access to prime elk and deer viewing, as access is through a state Wildlife Management Area.
 It is typically open to the public from mid-May through November, offering ample opportunity to explore southwestern Montana.

-The facility was a ranger station until the 1940s.
-There are three log buildings at the site, including the small rental cabin, a barn and a main "Ranger" cabin.
-The barn and main cabin are used by grazing permit holders.
-Only the smaller cabin is available for public use.
+Built in about 1930, the rental cabin was originally a crew quarters/warehouse/garage.
+The compound served as headquarters for the Wall Creek Ranger District, later the Madison District, until the 1940s.
+There are currently four log buildings at the site, including the small rental cabin, a barn and a main "Ranger" cabin and it's woodshed.
+The barn and corral and main cabin are used by grazing permit holders.
+Only the smaller cabin with a small holding corral is available for public use.
 Though usually quiet, there may be work activity associated with grazing management, with cowboys, horses and dogs living at the site and their days often start early.

-The site can easily be accessed by vehicle and is open during late spring through early fall.
+The site can easily be reached by vehicle though roads may be muddy or snow covered.
 Guests are responsible for their own travel arrangements and safety, and

 must bring several of their own amenities.

-The primitive cabin is small, with a single room and an enclosed porch.
+The primitive cabin is small, with a single room with an entry room which was formerly the garage.
 It is equipped with two sets of bunk beds with foam pads and can sleep up to four people.

 Other amenities include a 2 burner propane cook stove, propane lantern, table and chairs, cleaning supplies, basic cooking utensils, cooking pots and a wood stove for heat.

 Firewood may be stacked against the fence to the west of the cabin, but the firewood supply cannot be guaranteed.
 Split wood is stored in the box in the porch.
 A

 primitive outhouse with vault toilet is located 100 feet north of the cabin.